theupdateframework/taps/candidate-succinct-delegation-tap.md

 status from this delegation.
 The path_hash_prefixes and name for each bin will be determined using the BIT_LENGTH.

-As in the current use of hash bin delegations, target files will be distributed to bins based on the SHA2-256 hash of the target path and the path_hash_prefixes associated with each bin.
+As in the current use of hashed bin delegations, target files will be distributed to bins based on the SHA2-256 hash of the target path and the path_hash_prefixes associated with each bin.
 The path_hash_prefixes will be computed by the repository and client to